 There is no way to get pre-approved for the First Digital Mastercard.
 A hard pull usually causes an applicant's credit score to drop by 5-10 points.
 Most people’s scores bounce back within 3-6 months with responsible credit management, but it can take up to 12 months.
 You can learn more about how to minimize the credit score damage … read full answerhere.

-Issued by Synovus Bank, an FDIC member that is accredited by the Better Business Bureau and has an "A+" BBB rating, in partnership with Vervent (former Total Card Inc.).
+It is issued by Synovus Bank, an FDIC member that is accredited by the Better Business Bureau and has an "A+" BBB rating.… read full answer

 Rated 1/5 stars by WalletHub editors.

 3.2 / 5 average user rating on WalletHub.

 Reports to all three of the major credit bureaus: Equifax, Experian, and TransUnion.

 Ultimately, it is worth noting that the First Digital Card is on the Mastercard credit card network.
 So, it can be used virtually anywhere credit cards are accepted, as Mastercard benefits from extensive worldwide acceptance.